I Tried It: The Korean Bioré Strip That Works Like Magic

 As beauty editors, we get bombarded with a ton of new products every day (we know—tough life).
 Reviewed is a series where we report on some of the best products we’ve tried.
 Whether it’s a drugstore lipstick that lasted all day or a hand cream that saved us this winter, you’ll find all of our favorites in this column.
 Enjoy!

 Of all the skin issues we face on a daily basis, blackheads have got to be the most relentless.
 Pimples eventually clear up, dark spots can be faded, and dry patches can be nixed, but blackheads seem to take up permanent residence on our T-zones.
 They’re the awful tenants we just can’t seem to evict.

 Inside each pack are two nose patches, and after removing the first (you should wait at least 15 minutes before removing each), you’ll notice that your blackheads have been lifted to the surface, like you just had a steam facial.
 From there, you can either gently extract them with a comedo remover or tissue-wrapped fingers (for sterility), or use a chemical exfoliator to break them down.
-Next, you apply the second nose patch to tighten the pores, followed by a bit of the included Pore Beauty Silky Essence to prevent the pores from clogging again.
+(This step is crucial—the patches won't break down the blackheads on their own, they just serve as lifting and sealing agents.)
+Next, you apply the second nose patch to soothe inflammation, followed by a bit of the included Pore Beauty Silky Essence to prevent sebum from filling up the pores again.